-This morning, I attended a meditation and heard some words I needed to hear.
-In this case, the words, which my yoga teacher read, were from Swami Satchidinanda.
+This morning during a guided meditation practice, I heard words I needed to hear.
+The words, which my yoga teacher read, were Swami Satchidinanda’s.
 Since I don’t have the text, I’ll paraphrase.
-The basic idea was God is always there.
+The basic idea is God is always there.

-We often think things seem mysterious, and we are baffled by the meaning of life.
+Things often seem mysterious, and the meaning of life eludes us.
 We question why we’re here or how a merciful God would allow suffering or obscure the solutions to our problems.

-Yet, we see others who have tremendous faith, even when they don’t understand why some things seem so bleak.
-(They also practice gratitude and experience joy, but that’s another topic.)
+Yet we see others who have tremendous faith, even when they don’t understand why some things seem so bleak.
+(Many of them also practice gratitude and experience joy, but that’s another topic.)

 God is Always There

-Swami Satchidananda explains that devotion gradually progresses to higher levels.
+Swami Satchidananda explains that devotion gradually progresses throughout the spiritual journey.
 We don’t earn a deeper understanding of God with effort.
-No matter how hard we try or want it, the truth is, we may just not be ready.
+No matter how hard we try or want it, the truth is, we may not be ready to move on.

-In prayer (or in trying to understand God or decide if we believe in a higher power in the first place), we often expect the evidence to be removal of suffering.
-We think if there’s a God, we should get what we want in life.
+In prayer (or in trying to understand God or decide if we believe in a higher power in the first place), we often expect suffering to disappear.
+We may think if there’s a God, we should get what we want in life.
 Or least things should be easier.

-It never occurs to us that suffering is an opportunity for greater union.
-Even when we know that intellectually, we still expect to be rewarded for our devotion to God by getting what we want.
+But suffering is an opportunity for greater union.
+Even when we know that intellectually, we may still expect to be rewarded for our devotion to God by getting what we want.
 Or at least we shouldn’t suffer.

 But, as it’s been said, God works in mysterious ways.
-The question, of course, is why.
-The silence is painful; Christians refer to it as the “dark night of the soul.”
+The question, of course, is why?
+God’s apparent silence can be painful; Christians refer to it as the “dark night of the soul.”

-Our meditation this morning offered some insight into God’s silence.
+Our meditation in this morning’s yoga class offered some insight into God’s silence.
 Maybe the reason for the silence is we’re not yet ready to hear.
-We may think we are, especially if our lives our painful and we see union with God as the antidote to suffering.
-We may wonder why God seems to be rejecting us when we desire the connection so deeply.
+We may think we are, especially if our lives are painful and we see union with God as the solution to suffering.
+And we may wonder why God seems to reject us when we desire connection so deeply.

 The Desire for Union is Enough

-In today’s yoga meditation, we were invited to consider that allowing our spiritual practice to develop in time — not our time, but God’s time — is the only way.
-It takes faith (not belief, knowledge, or measurable results) to keep going.
+Our meditation invited us to consider that allowing our spiritual practice to develop in time — not our time, but God’s time — is the only way.
+It takes faith (not belief, knowledge, or measured results) to keep going.

 Swami Sarchidananda related this to the way we teach children.
 We don’t expect them to master calculus before they learn to add.
 We don’t give them car keys before they can walk.

-So, it is with God.
-In the Bible, we’re told that God’s ways are beyond our understanding.
+So it seems to be with God.
+In the Bible, we’re told God’s ways are beyond our understanding.
 For many (myself included), this is disappointing.
-Why is God hiding from us?
-Shouldn’t anyone with the desire to understand be able to grasp the mystery?
+Why the mystery?
+Shouldn’t anyone with the desire to understand be able to unveil what is hidden?

-Well, of course, we can see the futility in that kind of expectation.
-If God did things our way, would we need God?
+We can see the futility in deciding how the divine should behave.
+If God did things our way, would we need a higher power?

-And before we’re too quick to doubt that God is always there or decide we don’t need a God who doesn’t do things our way, we need to look at the question.
-The answer is there whenever we wonder why things don’t unfold the way we believe they should.
+But before we’re too quick to doubt that God is always there or decide we don’t need a God who doesn’t do things our way, let’s look at the question.

-Now, if this doesn’t apply to you — if your life is perfect and you have no fears, doubts, or questions—then maybe you don’t need to worry about connecting with something greater (and more mysterious) than you.
+Now, if this doesn’t apply to you — if your life is perfect and you have no fears, doubts, or questions— you may not need to think about connecting with something greater (and more mysterious) than you.
 Or maybe you’re already connected.